 Online Counselling for Oxford students who are temporarily not resident in Oxford

-The Counselling Service offers online counselling, using Skype, to Oxford students who are not able to access the service for face to face counselling.
+The Counselling Service offers online counselling, using Microsoft Teams, to Oxford students who are not able to access the service for face to face counselling.
 We would be able to work with you online if you could not attend the service because you had suspended your studies for any reason, or if you were studying or doing research as part of your course, away from Oxford.
 Read Online Counselling Information (PDF) for further information.